Elbit Systems: France

-Elbit Germany saw several protests such as a protest camp in April, banners hung on the Ulm Minster in July, demonstrations in August demanding the closure of Elbit’s German locations, and a break-in and vandalism in September.

 Greece

 In May 2021, an agreement was reached after a government-to-government negotiation for the establishment of the International Flight Training Center within the Kalamata Air Base premises in Kalamata, Greece.
 The €1.375 billion deal includes a 22-year public-private partnership with Elbit Systems to modernize Greece's pilot training capabilities.

 Italy

 On June 22, 2011, Elbit announced that it was awarded a three-year, US$15 million contract by Elettronica S.p.A. to participate in a program to supply the ELT/572 DIRCM system for installation on various platforms of the Italian Air Force, including the C130J, C27J and AW101.

+Azerbaijan

+Israel supplies Azerbaijan advanced military equipment and helps train its army.
+As a part of the cooperation between the two states, Elbit Systems opened an office in Azerbaijan in 2011, with plans to build a plant for the joint production of unmanned aerial vehicles.
+In 2023, it was reported that Elbit (along with other Israeli defense manufacturers) had played an extensive role in discreetly arming the Azerbaijani army for the Nagorno-Karabakh conflict that culminated in accusations of an Armenian genocide.

 Japan

 In March 2023, Elbit entered a strategic partnership with Itochu Aviation and Nippon Aircraft Supply.
 Itochu ended the partnership in February 2024 on advisement from Japan's foreign ministry following the ICJ provisional order in South Africa's genocide case against Israel.